Shortwave International World Radio Airtime services

 Shortwave airtime is cost-effective, and you can reach millions of listeners

 Shortwave radio (also called “World Radio“) is one of the preferred and most cost-effective ways to reach audiences of several million listeners, especially in remote and developing areas where other media, such as the Internet, are not so widespread.

-Recent additions of 100, 150 and 300 kW transmitters in our capabilities enable us to efficiently reach any region globally, including Europe, Africa, the Middle East, Asia/Pacific and the Americas using directional antennas, on any frequency and at any time of day or night.
-In addition, smaller (reduced) powers of 10 to 50 kW (low power broadcasting) coupled with very efficient HF curtain arrays antennas (directional antennas) can also be used to reach local audiences at a budget price in Europe.
+Recent additions of 100, 150 and 300 kW transmitters in our capabilities enable us to efficiently reach any region globally, including Europe, Africa, the Middle East, Asia/Pacific and the Americas using directional antennas on any frequency and at any time of day or night.
+In addition, smaller (reduced) powers of 10 to 50 kW (low power broadcasting) coupled with very efficient HF curtain array antennas (directional antennas) can also be used to reach local audiences at a budget price in Europe.

 Today you can pay as low as 1 Euro (approximately 1.2 US dollars) per minute and reach millions of listeners in Europe.
-Of course, slightly higher costs must be expected to reach other regions in the world when using higher transmitter power.
+Of course, slightly higher costs must be expected to reach other regions worldwide when using higher transmitter power.
 Anyway, the cost of broadcasting for one hour on Shortwave worldwide can be just 1/6 of the lowest 1-minute rate of a radio or TV spot on a local US station and a fraction of the cost of reaching a single market in the USA.

 World Radio: Bridging across the Digital Divide

-Shortwave radio (also called: “World Radio“) remains a critical electronic media for reaching the maximum number of potential listeners globally.
-The world’s most prominent international broadcast organisations, Christian Churches and many governments continue their activities via Shortwave and invest in-studio and transmission facilities.
+Shortwave radio (also called: “World Radio“) remains a critical electronic medium for reaching the maximum number of potential listeners globally.
+The world’s most prominent international broadcast organisations, Christian Churches and many governments continue their activities via Shortwave and invest in studio and transmission facilities.

-In recent history, the Gulf War, conflicts in Africa, the problematic situation in North Korea, Ethiopia, Somalia, Cameroon and other world regions demonstrated how vital a telecommunications tool Shortwave is in reaching a vast audience.
+In recent history, the Gulf War, conflicts in Africa, and the problematic situation in North Korea, Ethiopia, Somalia, Cameroon and other world regions demonstrated how vital a telecommunications tool Shortwave is in reaching a vast audience.

 Listeners can use inexpensive receivers that can be put in a suitcase or pocket.